 Sunrises and sunsets are breathtaking, eliciting a joyful chorus of howls from my brethren Burners.
 Likewise, the sensory soak that I experienced during my stay is unlike any other.
 It is impossible for me to put into words, and for some, it should remain unspeakable.

 Since my return to the Default World, people have asked me to describe my experience.

-Maybe the best way to explain what Burning Man is to simply say what it’s not.
+Maybe the best way to explain what Burning Man is is to simply say what it’s not.

 It’s not a music or arts festival.
 Not a Coachella.
 It’s not a cult gathering or a nudist colony.
-It’s a bit of the above and as a whole its none of the above.
-To refer to Burning Man as a counterculture movement or happening or festival also misses the point.
+It’s a bit of the above, but taken as a whole it’s none of the above.
+To refer to Burning Man as a counterculture movement or a happening or a festival also misses the point.

 Black Rock City is a fully-functional experiential urban construct with its own vital infrastructure, airport, six medical facilities open 24-hours, three ranger stations, and a post office.
 The city is temporary.
 Inhabitants stay for only nine days.
 Parts of it burn, then all of it disappears without a trace, except in photographs, videos, and memories.

 No money is exchanged, except to purchase ice or a cup of coffee at the Center Camp Café.
 Where I spent many late nights, due to my caffeine addiction.

 Burners bring supplies from home.
 They also come bearing gifts.
 Individuals and camps voluntarily participate in “gifting” providing such things as buttons, back rubs, whiskey, snow cones, tea (Skinny Kitty Teahouse “Turning tea to pee since 2003”), and so on.